Macroeconomics 101

 - Recession: Two consecutive quarters of negative GDP growth.

-- **Depression:** A severe and prolonged recession.
+- Depression: A severe and prolonged recession characterized by extreme declines in output.

 Common Beginner Mistakes

-- Confusing money (currency) with wealth (assets/production).
+- Confusing money (currency) with wealth (the actual production of assets and services).

 FAQs